Happy Birthday, Dad

 “See then that you walk circumspectly, not as fools but as wise, redeeming the time, because the days are evil” – Eph.
 5:15, 16.

-Kairos interrupts tallied Chronos.
-A precise moment where Truth slices time in two, anew, the clock stills at 11:11 Chronos: finite numbers Kairos: eternal destiny Choose the interruption of Kairos; And leave behind the Chronos clock that enslaves.
+Kairos interrupts tallied Chronos A precise moment where Truth slices time in two, anew, the clock stills at 11:11 Chronos: finite numbers Kairos: eternal destiny Choose the interruption of Kairos And leave behind the Chronos clock that enslaves.
 Time wasted with foolishness, He redeems time forever lost in Chronos.
-His clock, he sets to stand still at the perfect time.
+He sets his clock to stand still at the perfect time.
 It's the eleventh hour...Kairos.

 Chronos: fleeting time